-Nebraska Extension in Lancaster County and 4-H Council presented the Lancaster County 4-H Achievement Celebration on Feb.
-11. 4-H’ers, 4-H clubs and 4-H leaders were recognized for their 2019 achievements.
+Lancaster County 4-H and 4-H Council presented the Lancaster County 4-H Achievement Celebration on Friday, March 25.
+The theme was "You Make a Difference!"
+4-H members, clubs and leaders were recognized for their 2021 achievements.
 Lancaster County 4-H congratulates all 4-H youth who commit themselves to excellence!
-4-H thanks all volunteers whose time teaching youth represents a valuable investment in our community’s future!
-The Lancaster County Board of Commissioners proclaimed Feb.
-11 as “4-H Achievement Day.”
-See proclamation.
+The Lancaster County Board of Commissioners proclaimed March 25 as “4-H Achievement Day” — see proclamation.

-- Master of Ceremonies: Jodi Freeman, 4-H Council President
+- Master of Ceremonies: Sara Hansen, 4-H Council President

-- Pledges led by: Crafty Clovers 4-H Club
+- Pledges led by: Lancaster Leaders 4-H Club

-- Lancaster County Commissioners’ Proclamation of 4-H Achievement Day read by: Christa Yoakum, Vice Chair
+- Lancaster County Board of Commissioners’ Proclamation of 4-H Achievement Day read by: Christa Yoakum, Vice Chair

-- University of Nebraska–Lincoln Admissions: Bev Schenkel, Associate Director of Admissions
+- University of Nebraska–Lincoln Admissions Representative: Bev Schenkel, Associate Director of Admissions

 NEBRASKA 4-H ACHIEVEMENT AWARD